jaoafa/.github/profile/README.md

 This organization is [jao Minecraft Server](https://jaoafa.com) Official Organization.

+The basic policy (user management and repository operation) for this organization can be found [here](https://github.com/jaoafa/.github/tree/master/policy).

 ## Summary

 `jao Minecraft Server` is a Minecraft multiplayer server in Japan.